klebgenomics/Kaptive/docs/Method.md

     You may see multiple entries for the same gene in the gene details columns.
-This can happen when there are multiple significant alignments for a gene that has been split, either over contigs or by an artefact such as and insertion element.
+This can happen when there are multiple significant alignments for a gene that has been split, either over contigs or by an artefact such as an insertion element.
 This will be evident by the low percent coverage of the entries, which should all add up to ~100% if they are indeed part of the same gene.